ArturoGrullon/social-web-Front-End/README.md

 </h2>

 ## Description 📄
-Website for intercomunication between users, enables then to create, comment, and comment on others posts.
+Project for intercomunication between users through either comments or posts.
+Also, collects the likes, and comments at their posts.

 ## Features
-⚡️ Single product page\
+⚡️ Creation of posts\
 ⚡️ Sign in/log in users\
 ⚡️ Fully Responsive\
-⚡️ Phone Responsive
+⚡️ JWT

 ## Prerequisites 📋